DevsHero/leptos_portfolio_admin/README.md

     -   Answering questions intelligently (Q&A).
     -   Providing deeper insights into profile details or projects.
 -   **One-Script Setup:** Develop a shell script for automated setup of all prerequisites and dependencies.
+-   **Migration Leptos 0.7:** Migrated to branch migration-leptos-v7 but encountered several bugs and performance issues that I couldn't resolve.
+Maybe I'll try again next time.

 ## Contributing

-This is my first open-source project, and contributions are highly welcome!
+Contributions are highly welcome!
 If you find any bugs, have suggestions for improvements, or want to add new features, please feel free to open an issue or submit a pull request.

 *Note: This project has been primarily tested on Linux (Ubuntu) and macOS.
 While it may work on Windows (especially with Docker or WSL), its stability on that platform is not guaranteed.*